-The results show that, with an average confidence of ~80%, users' SPARQL queries are covered by two of the main API calls designed by OpenCitations, namely: metadata, a method to retrieve bibliographic metadata of resources and their references, and coauthorship, a method to retrieve the network of authors given a set of documents (see https://opencitations.net/api/v1 and https://opencitations.net/index/api/v1 for a complete description of the API calls).
 Secondly, we compared the number of total SPARQL queries made against the OpenCitations SPARQL endpoints (excluding those coming from RAMOSE) with the number of all the REST API calls received in the same period.
-The results, split by trimester for the sake of readability, are shown in Figure 3.
+The results, split by trimester for the sake of readability, are shown in Figure 4.

-In this Figure, the blue bars show usage employing the OpenCitations SPARQL endpoints directly or using the other available non-API services, while the yellow bars show access using the APIs created with RAMOSE.
+In Figure 4, the blue bars show usage employing the OpenCitations SPARQL endpoints directly or using the other available non-API services, while the yellow bars show access using the APIs created with RA-MOSE.
 The increase in overall usage of OpenCitations datasets following the introduction of the APIs may be attributed both to the increased ease of access to OpenCitations data that these APIs make possible, thus attracting use by people unfamiliar with SPARQL, and to the launch in June 2018 of COCI [11], which for the first time made available through OpenCitations the hundreds of millions of citations derived from open references at Crossref.

 While there is some fluctuation in the quarterly figures, there has been a significant increase in the average number of API calls since T3-2018, and a significant declining trend in the interaction with the other SPARQL services.
 That trimester could be considered the turning point, since at that time several developers with no or limited expertise with Semantic Web technologies started to build prototype applications using the OpenCitations data newly available via the REST API.
 In that trimester, the total number of accesses to the REST API was 138% of the number of accesses to the other SPARQL services.
-In subsequent trimesters, the use of the original SPARQL services decreased substantially to become stable at about 30,000 requests per month, while the number of REST API calls increased dramatically, reaching a total number of 4,394,093 calls in T1-2020.
+In subsequent trimesters, the use of the original SPARQL services decreased substantially to become stable at about 22,000 requests per month, while the number of REST API calls increased dramatically, reaching a total number of 4,394,093 calls in T1-2020, more than 65 times the number of SPARQL requests.